Sometimes a remake of a song is better than the original. Or if not better, different and equally as good. I have three that I think fit that bill.

 The next is a remake of “Go Down, Moses” by The Lower Lights, who have taken this old choral and infused it with a new folk, soul, revival-style groove that makes me think this is probably how the song was originally sung.

 Every time I hear it, it goes down into my bones and calls forth this desire to sing.
-It’s done it to everyone in my family.
-I wish there was a full version of the song somewhere on the internet.
-I can’t find one.
-But you can hear a preview on Amazon.
+You can get it here on Amazon.

 The last is a remake of “Glorious” by Stephanie Mabey.
 This one was part of Meet the Mormons and sung by David Archuleta.